CURENT/andes/docs/source/modeling.rst

 `states`, `algebs`, and attributes in `Model.cache`.

-In the numerical evaluation phase, `Model` provides a method, :py:func:`andes.core.model.get_inputs`, to collect the variable value arrays in a dictionary, which can be effortlessly passed as kwargs to numerical functions.
+In the numerical evaluation phase, `Model` provides a method, :py:func:`andes.core.model.get_inputs`, to collect the variable value arrays in a dictionary, which can be effortlessly passed as arguments to numerical functions.

 Commonly Used Attributes in Models